getgrav/grav-learn/pages/20/07.api/04.events/doc.md

         'authorize' => 'api.users.read',   // optional, string or any-of array
     ];
     $event['filters'] = $filters;

-}
+    // Optional page-level policy.
+    $event['defaultFilter'] = 'active';    // land here with no ?filter in the URL
+    $event['showAll'] = false;             // hide the built-in "All Users" tab }
 ```

+`defaultFilter` is honoured only when it maps to a tab the caller can actually see, otherwise it falls back to the first tab in the row. `showAll => false` drops "All Users" only once at least one of the plugin's own tabs survives authorization, so the row can never end up empty.

 `onApiUserListFilter` runs while `GET /users?filter={id}` builds the listing — after search and sort, but **before** permission/group filtering and pagination.
 The plugin owning the active `filter` id narrows the collection and assigns it back; the core endpoint still applies the caller's access scope and paginates, so a tab can only narrow what's already visible, never widen it: